Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Experiments and Results

 \section{Experiments and Results}

 In this section, we will first discuss the experiment setup, datasets and implementation details for our experiment.
-Next, we will discuss the findings from labelled set selection and supervision policy in subsequent subsections.
+Next, we will discuss the findings from strategic sampling and supervision policy in subsequent subsections.